nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 the user to switch between the two tabs with a mouse click.
 This will allow for easier, more visual navigation.
 This might be implemented by constructing additional scenes in JavaFX, and displaying the scene the user wishes to view.

-This was not chosen as our target group is defined to be fast typists, and in line with the rest of our commands, which all require CLI input, switching to usage of the mouse would not be convenient.
+This alternative was not chosen as our target group is defined to be fast typists, and in line with the rest of our commands, which all require CLI input, switching to usage of the mouse would not be convenient.
 Furthermore, the current implementation is also more extensible, as we can easily mix and match items and recipes to display by filtering the item and recipe lists in the command as required, rather than constructing a new scene from scratch.
-The implementation here was then adapted to implement the view detailed item command easily.
+The implementation here was then adapted to implement the view detailed item command easily, and could also be useful for future developments.

 ### Find items feature